lingui/js-lingui/docs/ref/conf.rst

 Default: ``{}``

 Specify extra babel options used to parse source files when messages are being extracted.
-Not required in most cases.
+This is required when project doesn't use standard Babel config (e.g. Create React App).

 .. code-block:: json